Networking hacks part 2- Contacting your network

 “Hi Gail, My name is Paul Smith and Ben Lagado gave me your name and contact details .
 The reason for the call is that I am considering a career change and am seeking to speak to some people with extensive experience in the social media marketing field.
 Ben suggested you might be willing to spare 10-15 minutes to have a quick discussion with me”

-For further tips on the networking meeting itself and building and maintaining your network, check out our Networking Hacks Part 3 or contact the career consultants at Bravo Careers.
+For further tips on the networking meeting itself and building and maintaining your network, check out our blog Networking Hacks Part 3 or contact the career consultants at Bravo Careers.